 - Microfilm: a continuous roll of positive or negative 16mm or 35mm photographic film.

 - Microfiche: a card-shaped sheet of photographic film, usually 3" x 5" or 4" x 6".

 - Microopaque: a sheet of opaque material such as card stock, either 6" x 9" (microprint) or 3" x 5" (microcard.).

-The library recently purchased several new digital microform readers.
-There are 3 available for use on the 2nd floor.
+There are 2 digital microform readers available for use on the 2nd floor.
 Library patrons have the option of saving the image (or text) and emailing it to themselves or they can print it to a designated printer within the library.
-Note: If you need to read microopaqueitems you must use the middle microfilm reader machine on the second floor.
+Note: If you need to read microopaque items you must use the right microfilm reader machine on the second floor.